andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

-The trailhead for our hike sits above the town of Aurland, a stone's throw from Fl&aring;m.
+The trailhead for our hike sits above the town of Aurland, a stone's throw from our home base in Fl&aring;m.
 As our Toyota moseys through town Jill recognizes a landmark from her research,

 "Oh!
 Marianne Bakery!
 I read about this place, they are supposed to